-3.3.6 Carrion Removal
+3.3.4 Carrion Removal

 Availability of carrion is a key aspect influencing eagle flight activity in a particular area, with carrion attracting eagles.
 Where carrion is available within turbine areas, this puts eagles at risk of collisions.
-Fallen stock /deer removal within 200m of each turbine would be carried out.
-Carcass removal would be carried out by trained personnel; this will be detailed in the final HMP.
+Fallen stock/deer removal within 200m of each turbine would be carried out by trained personnel, which will be detailed in the final HMP.